 Provision Effective date Summary of provision Whom it affects Considerations for plan sponsors Higher catch-up contribution limit January 1, 2025 SECURE 2.0 increases the catch-up limit for participants ages 60-63 to the greater of \$10,000 or 150% of the then-current catch-up limit.
 401(k), 403(b), governmental 457(b) Beginning at age 64, the regular catch-up limits apply.
-Vanguard is actively working on a solution to support this provision.
+This optional provision is now available to plan sponsors.
+Plan sponsors interested in adopting this optional provision should contact their client success executive.
 Saver's match January 1, 2027 The saver's credit for contributions to retirement plans and IRAs will no longer be refunded in cash.
 Credits greater than \$100 will be deposited into the taxpayer's 401(k), 403(b), or IRA.
 Credit will equal 50% of contributions up to \$2,000 per person, with an income-based phaseout.
 401(k), 403(b), governmental 457(b) Vanguard is prioritizing provisions with more immediate effective dates.
 Plans will need to determine whether they'll accept the credit.
 Saver's credit will become Saver's match in 2027.